Department of Popular Culture

 The Black Music Culture Area of the Popular Culture Association and American Culture Association invites interested scholars to submit paper abstracts, papers, panel proposals, or roundtable discussion proposals related to one of the following sub-areas of Black Music Culture: (1) Black Diaspora (Africa, Caribbean, Europe, Asia, etc.); (2) Spirituals and Gospel; (3) Jazz and Blues; (4) Popular and Contemporary; (5) Rap Music; (6) Contemporary “Concert” Music; (7) Philosophy and Practice.

-SPECIAL CALL FOR “BLACK MUSIC CULTURE” ROUNDTABLE DISCUSSION PANELS
+SPECIAL CALL FOR “BLACK MUSIC CULTURE” and “HIP-HOP CULTURE” ROUNDTABLE DISCUSSION PANELS

-The Black Music Culture Area is very interested in dialogues among scholars.
+The Black Music Culture and Hip-Hop Culture Area is very interested in dialogues among scholars.
 These sessions are not simply paper presentations but sessions where time is spent discussing ideas and formulating theory.
-In this dialogue format, presenters will engage in dialogue with each other and the audience sharing portions of their papers that speak to a specific issue or concern in Black Music Culture.
+In this dialogue format, presenters will engage in dialogue with each other and the audience sharing portions of their papers that speak to a specific issue or concern in Black Music Culture and Hip-Hop Culture.

 The Black Music Culture Area is especially interested in receiving proposals regarding the role of music and other aspects in Hip-Hop Culture.
 The Co-Chairs welcome submissions in the following areas that include, but are not limited to, hip hop history and historiography; hip hop, authenticity, and identity; hip hop time, space and place; hip hop and the politics of race, class, gender, and age; hip hop politics, and resistance; aesthetics of hip hop composition; hip hop language and linguistics; hip hop, religion and theology; hip hop, economics, and culture industries; technology, orality, and black cultural practice in rap music; hip hop audiences; hip hop and legal system; hip hop gesture and dance; hip hop, visual art and photography; hip hop literature; hip hop and radio; hip hop film; and hip hop genre and convention.

-There are two required parts to proposing a presentation for the Black Music Culture Area of the 2012 PCA/ACA: one, submit a proposal online at PCA 2.0 located at the PCA/ACA website AND, two, submit a 1-page CV/résumé online at PCA 2.0 located at the PCA/ACA website.
+There are two required parts to proposing a presentation for the Black Music Culture Area of the 2014 PCA/ACA: one, submit a proposal online through the PCA/ACA 2014 Event Management database located at the PCA/ACA website AND, two, submit a 1-page CV/résumé online through the PCA/ACA 2014 Event Management database located at the PCA/ACA website.

 You must submit your (a) BLACK MUSIC CULTURE AREA PROPOSAL and (b) 1-page CV or RÉSUMÉ online.
 Placing your proposal/abstract online helps us to place presentations into the proper panels.
 Receiving your résumé allows us to know about your academic background.
 After completing this process, you will receive an email from the PCA/ACA noting that you have submitted a proposal.
-One of the Area Co-Chairs will notify you of acceptance within four weeks.
-Detailed instructions for submitting proposals online are available at: http://www.pcaaca.org/conference/instructions.php.
-To submit your proposal, go to http://ncp.pcaaca.org.
+One of the Area Co-Chairs will notify you of acceptance within two weeks.
+To submit your proposal, go to http://ncp.pcaaca.org (detailed instructions for submitting proposals online are available here.)
 After you have logged into the Online Proposal Submission website and/or created your account, click on Submit a Proposal for Review in the left navigation bar.
 Then, under the heading Create Presentation, you must:

-d) select our Topic Area: ‘Black Music Culture—and Hip Hop (Banfield et al)’ from a drop-down menu box;
+- select our Topic Area: ‘Black Music Culture and Hip Hop (Banfield and Nelson)’ from a drop-down menu box;

 MEMBERSHIP AND CONFERENCE REGISTRATION

 *All presenters must be members of PCA or ACA and must pre-register for the conference.
-The early-bird registration rate ends on January 31, 2012.
+The early-bird registration rate ends on December 15, 2013.
+Regular registration continues from December 16, 2013, through to the conference dates April 16-19, 2014.
+However, the last day to register for the conference and remain in the program is January 15, 2014.

 PANEL PROPOSALS AND ROUNDTABLE DISCUSSION PROPOSALS